yayamamo/bh24-wikiblitz/paper/paper.md

 If using a standalone camera, ensure you record the location using:
 * A GPS-enabled camera, or
 * A GPS device (or a smartphone app that logs GPS coordinates).
-Most mobile phone cameras provide sufficient quality for Wikimedia projects. internet access is limited, you can upload observations later both on the website and the app.
+Most mobile phone cameras provide sufficient quality for Wikimedia projects.
+If the Internet access is limited, you can upload observations later both on the website and the app.

 #### Using machine learning to identify species